-The amendments require entities to disclose their material rather than their significant accounting policies.
+In addition, PAS 1 requires entities to disclose their material rather than their significant accounting policies.
 The amendments define what is 'material accounting policy information' and explain how to identify when accounting policy information is material.
 They further clarify that immaterial accounting policy information does not need to be disclosed.
 If it is disclosed, it should not obscure material accounting information.
-To support this amendment, the IASB also amended PFRS Practice Statement 2 Making Materiality Judgements to provide guidance on how to apply the concept of materiality to accounting policy disclosures.

-• Amendments to PAS 8, 'Accounting Policies, Changes in Accounting Estimates and Error'
+• Amendment to PAS 8, 'Accounting Policies, Changes in Accounting Estimates and Errors'

-The amendment to PAS 8 clarifies how companies should distinguish changes in accounting policies from changes in accounting estimates.
+The amendment clarifies how companies should distinguish changes in accounting policies from changes in accounting estimates.
 The distinction is important, because changes in accounting estimates are applied prospectively to future transactions and other future events, but changes in accounting policies are generally applied retrospectively to past transactions and other past events as well as the current period.

-• Amendments to PAS 12, Income Taxes
+• Amendments to PAS 12, 'Income Taxes

-The amendments require companies to recognise deferred tax on transactions that, on initial recognition, give rise to equal amounts of taxable and deductible temporary differences.
+The amendments require entities to recognize deferred tax on transactions that, on initial recognition, give rise to equal amounts of taxable and deductible temporary differences.
 They will typically apply to transactions such as leases of lessees and decommissioning obligations and will require the recognition of additional deferred tax assets and liabilities.
 The amendment should be applied to transactions that occur on or after the beginning of the earliest comparative period presented.
-In addition, entities should recognise deferred tax assets (to the extent that it is probable that they can be utilised) and deferred tax liabilities at the beginning of the earliest comparative period for all deductible and taxable temporary differences associated with:

-- right-of-use assets and lease liabilities, and - decommissioning, restoration and similar liabilities, and the corresponding amounts recognised as part of the cost of the related assets.
-The cumulative effect of recognising these adjustments is recognised in retained earnings, or another component of equity, as appropriate.
+In addition, entities should recognize deferred tax assets (to the extent that it is probable that they can be utilized) and deferred tax liabilities at the beginning of the earliest comparative period for all deductible and taxable temporary differences associated with (a) right-of-use assets and lease liabilities, and (b) decommissioning, restoration and similar liabilities, and the corresponding amounts recognized as part of the cost of the related assets.
+The cumulative effect of recognizing these adjustments is recognized in retained earnings, or another component of equity, as appropriate.